 Adding to the confusion is the fact that many ships are independently owned and thus operated by a number of cruise lines, sometimes in the same year.
 So choosing a ship does not necessarily mean choosing an outfitter.
 But choosing your Antarctica ship is extremely important to your overall experience matching your travel style.

 For active guests, a good distinguishing factor between ships is the activity offered.
-All of the ships AdventureSmith travels with are expedition style, including a lot of time off ship exploring via Zodiac and hiking (and often snowshoeing), but some go above and beyond with even more adventure options like camping, kayaking, cross-country skiing, mountaineering and even backcountry skiing, scuba diving and stand-up paddleboarding.
+All of the ships AdventureSmith travels with are expedition style, including a lot of time off ship exploring via Zodiac and hiking (and often snowshoeing), but some go above and beyond with even more adventure options—some even aided by helicopter—like camping, kayaking, cross-country skiing, mountaineering and even backcountry skiing, polar snorkeling, scuba diving and stand-up paddleboarding.
 Note that most adventure options (besides standard Zodiac cruises, hikes and most snowshoeing options) must be reserved in advance at an added cost, unless explicitly stated as included in your itinerary.

 How to Choose Your Antarctica Cruise